relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/all_data_sources/chat_data_sources/bloomberg_chat_pchat_via_collect.md

 1. **Use Unc Path**:
     - **False** - if data is collected from external SFTP server.
     - **True** - if data is collected directly from the RelativityOne Fileshare.
+Use this option if client is dropping data directly to Fileshare using SFTP server hosted by Relativity.
 2. **Use PGP Encryption** - select this check box to decrypt a source file with the PGP Key and PGP Passphrase; otherwise, leave it blank.
 3. **PGP Key** - if **Use PGP Encryption** is set to **True**, enter the PGP Key used for message encryption.
 Otherwise, leave it empty.